New HIIT advice for your patients

 There is no doubt that exercise forms an important part of a healthy lifestyle.
 Numerous studies show that the health benefits of exercise go beyond just improvements in fitness.
 Exercise improves cardiovascular disease, type 2 diabetes, some types of cancer and may even fend off dementia.

-The benefits of HIIT were illustrated in Gibala’s most recent study in which he compared the effects of 3 x 20-second all-out bouts, 3 times a week, with a group who exercised for 150 minutes per week.
+The benefits of HIIT were illustrated in Gibala’s most recent study in which he compared the effects of three 20-second all-out bouts, three times per week, with a group who exercised for 150 minutes per week.
 The results were astonishing: the improvements in fitness were the same (around 19%) in both groups, even though the HIIT group had only spent 10 minutes per week (including warm-up and rest periods) exercising.

 As pharmacists, we should promote exercise as part of a healthy lifestyle.
 In this fascinating book, the author offers a viable alternative to spending hours in the gym.
 If you recommend HIIT to patients with any existing health problems, it is important they first check with their GP.
 However, the evidence suggests that the technique provides huge benefits and nobody can really use the “lack of time” excuse anymore.